stBecker/CarND-Behavioral-Cloning-P3/writeup_template.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

 To combat the overfitting, I used training data from both track 1 and 2 driven in forward and reverse directions.
+I also added an early stopping callback to keras, which terminates training as soon as the validation loss does not decrease for two consecutive epochs.
+Adding a dropout layer to the model architecture after the first 3 convolutional layers produced worse results, so this idea was discarded.

 The final step was to run the simulator to see how well the car was driving around track one.
+In my first attempt the vehicle made it all around track 1 until the last sharp right curve where it briefly crossed the left lane line; to fix this I collected a few more training images for this curve,  focusing on keeping more to the right.
-The vehicle made it all around track 1 without problems; on track 2 the vehicle made it about 3/4 around the track until it got stuck in a sharp curve.
+After retraining the model the vehicle finally made it all the way around the track.

 ####2.
 Final Model Architecture